-- adaptations to the physical environment; - provision of aids, for example writing slopes, headphones, pencil grips; - tailored adult support; - differentiation of the curriculum by task, expectations or outcome.
+- adaptations to the physical environment; - provision of aids, for example writing slopes, headphones, pencil grips; - provision of a range of learning scaffolds; - tailored adult support; - differentiation of the curriculum by task, expectation or outcome.

 In the classroom, teachers continuously use their professional knowledge and expertise to provide support for all children where it is needed, including those with special educational needs.